athena-framework/athena/docs/routing.md

 ### Default Route Values

 A default value can be assigned to an action param.
-If that route param is declared as optional, that value will be used if value is not supplied.
+If that route param is declared as optional, that value will be used if a value is not supplied.

 ```Crystal
 require "athena/routing"